colealanroberts/OpenAI/README.md

 **Requesting Completions**

-A request can be performed using either the `completions:using:with:)` method, or, the more verbose `completions(for:)` option.
+A request can be performed using either the `completions:using:with:)` method, or, the more verbose `completions(for:)` option which provides greater flexibility.
 ```swift
 let completions = try await OpenAI.shared.completions(using: .gpt3(.davinci), with: "Say this is a test")
 // or